 Worries about money, much like mental health, is a subject that a lot of us still hesitate to talk about, especially with family and friends.

 Bev Budsworth, MD of The Debt Advisor, said: “Debt stress is up there with death and divorce as the most debilitating issues to deal with.
-The primitive area of our brains kicks in will continuously loop around the problem whilst we are in our “flight or fight” mode.
+The primitive area of our brains will continuously loop around the problem whilst we are in our “flight or fight” mode.